A long-term follow up study of transsexual people was conducted in Sweden in 2011. Study HERE.

 This is a population-based study using records from a variety of registers in Sweden in 2011.
 They found 324 transgender people that had undertaken sex reassignment surgey between 1973 and 2003.

 A total of 60 crimes were identified, 14 of those classified as violent crimes.
-With 8 violent crimes committed by transwomen and 6 by transmen.
+Eight violent crimes had been committed by transwomen and six by transmen.